Neeley Entrepreneurship Center | Values and Ventures® Business Plan Competition

 Elevator Pitch Presentations

-One member from each non-finalist team will be invited to participate in a 90-second elevator pitch on the second day of the competition.
+One member from each non-finalist team may participate in a 90-second elevator pitch on the second day of the competition.
 Click here for more information on the elevator pitch competition.